kclowes/drank_app/README.md

 Background
 ==

 This is an app where you can track wines you drank.
-Eventually users will be able to upload pictures of wine bottles and be able to rate them.
+Users are be able to upload pictures of wine bottles and are able to rate them.

 Staging URL: